 how that if a house be divided against itself, it is unable to stand;

 for such divisions and contentions do fill the whole of you with all manner of uncertainty

 and confusion regarding the issues

-we must apply ourselves to the laws which govern intelligent thought.
+must apply ourselves to the laws which govern intelligent thought.
 If God is intelligent,

 then our approach to understanding God must also be intelligent.
 Any methodology